 - Offering an income to your spouse or civil partner when you pass away

 - Preserving the cash for your kids and grandkids

 If it’s not suitable for you to offer cash way to your kids, to a trust, or even a charitable cause, you might want to consider the Whole of Life Policy.
 As long as you maintain the insurance premiums, this policy will pay the sum assured directly to the executors when you die and will be free from inheritance tax implications.

 The capital can then be used immediately to pay your inheritance tax bill or increase the overall inheritance.

 Not everyone has dependents, or perhaps your family is independently sustaining their lives.
 So, you might be confused about what to do with your estate.
 Well, most estate planning companies will advise on gifting or philanthropy.

-Moreover, if your estate is liable for inheritance tax, one of the most effective ways of avoiding these implications is by giving money away to charity organisations, either directly or through setting up your charitable foundation.
+Moreover, if your estate is liable for inheritance tax, one of the most effective ways of avoiding these implications is by giving money away to charity organizations, either directly or through setting up your charitable foundation.

 And if that’s not enough,

 When you give away considerable sums of capital to others, there’s up to a seven-year waiting period before any reduction in inheritance tax is offered.